CharlieJT/Simon-Memory-Game/README.md

     - When the page is loaded, the number display will display '-', it will appear like this until the player clicks 'Start'.

     - When the 'Start' button is clicked, the number '0' will appear in the number display.
 With each sequence followed correctly the number display will increment by 1.
-The number display will show the amount of sequences guessed correctly, not which level you are currently on.
+The number display will show the number of sequences guessed correctly, not which level you are currently on.

     <br>